 “During that construction they placed some fill onto the designated plot,” he said, adding that subsequently the Stewarts received a verbal and then a formal cease and desist order.

 Russell claimed that the Stewarts did not encroach or excavate, other than place some fill on the adjacent property.
 Further, he said the Stuarts only learned about the public hearing last Friday when they were approached by a reporter.

-Russell read aloud a letter the Stuarts received from Chris Antonik, now deceased, who lived at 37 Byram Shore Drive.
+Russell read aloud a letter the Stewarts had received from Chris Antonik, now deceased, who lived at 37 Byram Shore Drive.